Semiclassical Analysis of the 3d/3d Relation: Semiclassical Limit of the Trace

 The 3-manifold discussed in this paper is a mapping torus of the once-punctured torus.
 This is a knot complement inside a 3-manifold, where the position of the knot corresponds to the puncture of the torus.
 There is a standard triangulation of the mapping torus, called the canonical triangulation \cite{FloydHatcher}.
 This is treated in detail in a beautiful paper by Gueritaud \cite{Gueritaud}.

-As explained in \cite{Terashima:2011qi}, section 4.4, each $L$ or $R$ in the decomposition of $\varphi$ corresponds to an ideal tetrahedron.
+As explained in \cite{Terashima:2011qi}, Sec.\ 4.4, each $L$ or $R$ in the decomposition of $\varphi$ corresponds to an ideal tetrahedron.
 The decomposition of $\varphi$ into $L$ and $R$ represents how to stack these ideal tetrahedra $\Delta_k$ one by one.

 The vertices of the ideal tetrahedron are at the puncture of the torus, so we need to cut the tetrahedron around the vertices.
 Since all the four vertices surround the same vertex, the boundary of the tetrahedron around the puncture looks like a union of four triangles (see Figure \ref{aroundvertex}).
 By repeating this for each tetrahedron we have a figure for the boundary torus.
 See Figure \ref{boundarytorus} for an example.